 - Same-origin policy

-- The same-origin policy restricts how a document or script loaded from one origin can interact with a resource from another origin.
-It is a critical security mechanism for isolating potentially malicious documents.
+- The same-origin policy is a critical security mechanism that restricts how a document or script loaded from one origin can interact with a resource from another origin.

 - A secure context is a